 Contributions of \$250 or more.

-Generally, no deduction is allowed for any contribution of \$250 or more unless the corporation gets a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and, either gives a description and a good faith estimate of the value of any goods or services provided in return for the contribution or states that no goods or services were provided in return for the contribution.
+A corporation can deduct a gift of \$250 or more only if it gets a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and, either gives a description and a good faith estimate of the value of any goods or services provided in return for the contribution or states that no goods or services were provided in return for the contribution.
 The acknowledgment must be obtained by the due date (including extensions) of the corporation's return, or, if earlier, the date the return is filed.
 Do not attach the acknowledgment to the tax return, but keep it with the corporation's records.

 Contributions of property other than cash.
 If a corporation contributes property other than cash and claims over a \$500 deduction for the property, it must, generally, attach a schedule to the return describing the kind of property contributed and the method used to determine its fair market value (FMV).
-Generally, attach Form 8283, Noncash Charitable Contributions, to the return for contributions of property (other than money) if the total claimed deduction for all property contributed was more than
+Generally, attach Form 8283, Noncash Charitable Contributions, to the return for contributions of property (other than money) if the total claimed deduction for all property contributed was more than \$5,000.

-\$5,000.
 Special rules apply to the contribution of certain property.
 See the Instructions for Form 8283.